Virtual visitor centre

 Created by fiberglass artist Jon Belfeld, and painted by artist Pauline Roods, The Big Koala is part of the award-winning Hello Koalas Sculpture Trail.
 At 2.5 metres high, The Big Koala sculpture is an iconic landmark, greeting visitors to Guulabaa – Place of Koala.

-Koala Conservation Australia is developing the world’s first wild Koala breeding facility in Guulabaa – Place of Koala.
+Koala Conservation Australia has developed the world’s first wild Koala breeding facility in Guulabaa – Place of Koala.
 The facility is funded through the kind donations of people all around the world in response to the devastating 2019/20 Black Summer fires.

-A breeding program is being developed by Koalas Conservation Australia in partnership with Taronga Conservation Society and the Australian Museum.
+A breeding program has been developed by Koala Conservation Australia in partnership with Taronga Conservation Society and the Australian Museum.

-A central visitor area or hub, housing a permanent café and art gallery run by Bunyah Local Aboriginal Land Council is planned for development, as is an outdoor learning area, to learn about Biripi culture, nature and sustainability.
+A central visitor area or hub, houses the café and art gallery run by Bunyah Local Aboriginal Land Council, and an outdoor learning area allows visitors the opportunity to learn about Biripi culture, nature and sustainability.

 The most important part of your trip is arriving home safely.
 Make sure you read our information on forest tips and staying safe.